 Afghanistan, Andorra, Angola, Antigua and Barbuda, Bahrain, Belize, Brazil, Brunei Darussalam, Cabo Verde, Cambodia, Central African Republic, China, Comoros, Congo, Cuba, Cyprus, Democratic People’s Republic of Korea, Dominica, Equatorial Guinea, Gabon, Gambia, Georgia, Grenada, Guinea-Bissau, Haiti, Iran (Islamic Republic of), Iraq, Israel, Japan, Kazakhstan, Kiribati, Kuwait, Lao People’s Democratic Republic, Latvia, Lesotho, Liberia, Libya, Liechtenstein, Luxembourg, Marshall Islands, Micronesia, Monaco, Mozambique, Namibia, Nauru, Norway, Oman, Palau, Papua New Guinea, Paraguay, Qatar, Republic of Korea, Russian Federation, Saint Lucia, Saint Vincent and the Grenadines, Samoa, São Tome and Príncipe, San Marino, Saudi Arabia, Seychelles, Solomon Islands, South Sudan, Sudan, Suriname, Thailand, Timor-Leste, Tonga, Turkey, Turkmenistan, Tuvalu, United Arab Emirates, United States of America, Vanuatu and Venezuela (Bolivarian Republic of).

-You can only apply under one nationality.
+You can only apply for the UN YPP exams under one nationality.
 If you have more than one, decide which one to use, which may benefit you in the process.
 For instance, if you take into consideration, which country (of the ones you are a national) is under-represented in the UN Secretariat, or the number of nationals applying for the program, you could improve your chances of qualifying in the exam.
-This is an important strategy, considering that of all the applicants, only the best 60 per country (according to the 2020 UN YPP rules), for each area, are invited for the first part of the written examination.
+This is an important strategy, considering that of all the applicants, only the best 60 per country (according to the 2020 UN YPP rules), for each area, are invited for the first part of the UN YPP written exam.

-Please note that prospective nationality and residency status do NOT qualify as nationality for application to the UN YPP.
+Please note that prospective nationality and residency status do NOT qualify as nationality for application to the UN YPP exams.
 You must prove your nationality by presenting a passport or national identity card.

 As a minimum, you must hold a first-level university degree (Bachelor’s degree or an equivalent degree of a minimum three years) relevant for the exam area you are applying for.